VermaPriya1985/Pet-Shelter-API/README.md

 # Pet-Shelter-API
-This application built in Express in Node.js and provide three RESTful JSON API endpoints
+This application built in Express in Node.js and provide three RESTful JSON API endpoints for get all pet, get pet by id and add new pet.